Cyclotron and processing facility

 Facility updates

-October 17, 2022: RPS performed its first clinical preparation of Gallium Dotatate (68Ga-Dotatate) via a Netspot cold kit.
-This locally prepared radiopharmaceutical is used in PET scans performed for the diagnosis and management of neuroendocrine tumors (NETs).
-Patients across the province can now benefit from receiving this type of PET scan at the Nuclear and Molecular Medicine facility.
+September 3, 2024: RPS achieved its 125th clinical preparation of Gallium Dotatate (68Ga-Dotatate) with approximately 300 patients receiving this locally prepared radiopharmaceutical in PET scans performed for the diagnosis and management of neuroendocrine tumors (NETs).
+Patients across the province can benefit from receiving this type of PET scan at the Nuclear and Molecular Medicine facility.

 Contact information